OpenTTD/OpenTTD/readme.txt

  * Make sure you are not running a non-official binary, like a patch pack.
    When you are playing with a patch pack you should report any bugs to the forum thread related to that patch pack.
- * Make it reproducable for the developers.
+ * Make it reproducible for the developers.
 In other words, create a savegame in which you can reproduce the issue once loaded.
 It is very useful to give us the crash.dmp, crash.sav and crash.log which are created on crashes.
  * Check whether the bug is already reported on our bug tracker.
 This includes